damohammed/task1/tasks/task3/Extras/README.md

 <h3><b>Task 1</b><h3>

-So I have created again new vm image with ubuntu and centos on azure
+So I have created again new vm image with ubuntu and centos on azure I have made sure that centos has no access to internet by pinging on google.com
 <h3><b>Task 2</b><h3>

 I have written network security group settings for allowing 80, 22 and 443 ports for two virtual machines: